Frequently Asked Questions

 Where will our sessions take place?

 At present I primarily offer sessions remotely over Zoom.
-I do, however, also offer 'walk and talk' therapy as an alternative and also hold some sessions in person on Thursdays at a therapy room in Clapham Junction.
+I do, however, also offer 'walk and talk' therapy as an alternative and also hold some sessions in person at a therapy room in Wandsworth.

 What exactly is meant by 'client confidentiality'?